ignifymedia/ignifymedia.github.io/README.md

 # portfolio site

-Github page at ignifymedia.github.io.
-Simply put, it takes index.html and serves it to padi.github.io/portfolio.
+Simply put, it takes index.html and serves it to ignifymedia.github.io.

-But to rapidly iterate on the content and feel, I use mobirise to build the site.
+One can easily edit the index.html and other assets by hand, but I use Mobirise version 5.6.5 to rapidly iterate the content and feel of the site

-Just push to `main` branch to update changes live.
+Just "Publish" to "Local Drive Folder" and check in the resulting changes in git, and push to `main` branch to update changes live.

 ## How to update the website when Github integration doesn't work

 ```
-TL;DR: upload manually to Github repository and setup `main` branch as the default Github Pages branch.
+TL;DR: upload manually to Github repository and setup
+`main` branch as the default Github Pages branch.
 ```

 Here is a workaround until Mobirise fixes the bugs.
 The following details how to upload manually to Github.
 Once you are familiar with the steps it takes roughly 2 minutes to do.

 1. Create the repository on your github that you will use to host the site. (if it doesn't already exist)
 2. Tell mobirise to `Publish` to a `Local Drive Folder`, instead of Github.
 Make sure this is a new empty folder where you will remember its location.